The future of health and safety: In conversation with Helen Beers, HSL

-Here, she tells Roz Sanderson a bit more about the Foresight Centre’s work:
+Here, she tells SHP a bit more about the Foresight Centre’s work:

 The Foresight Centre works with organisations across a wide range of industry sectors.
 What sort of questions do they typically come to you with, and how do these relate to workplace health and safety?